 We have a Teaching Apiary for those wishing to practise their handling skills whilst supervised, and where we also hold specific demonstrations of the craft.
 With prior notificaion and agreement, we can also offer specific talks on beekeeping.
 We have a small library and, with hundreds of years of members' experience between us, we can offer sound beekeeping advice at any level.

-In association with the MOD Nature Reserve Management Team, RDBKA runs an annual 'Introduction to Beekeeping' weekend at Foxglove Covert Nature Reserve, Catterick Garrison.
+In association with the MOD Nature Reserve Management Team, RDBKA runs in May an annual 'Introduction to Beekeeping' weekend at Foxglove Covert Nature Reserve, Catterick Garrison.
 This is a 2-day, 'hands-on' practical weekend open to anyone who might like to try their hands at beekeeping.
 The cost is £50 per adult or £80 per couple.
-This year this will be held on 27/28th May 17.
-THIS COURSE IS NOW FULL.

-RDBKA will be running Novices (for those with no experiece) and Beginners' Courses (for those who have kept bees for a year) during the winter months.
-Please see website for details
+RDBKA will be running Novices' (for those with no experience) and Beginners' Courses (for those who have kept bees for a year) during the winter months.
+Please see website for details.

 Beekeeping is both an interesting and rewarding hobby, however, honeybees need to be managed and and kept heathy like any other livestock.
 There is much to learn.